 The Duke Division of Emergency Medicine has partnered with the Hubert-Yeargan Center for Global Health and the Duke Global Health Institute to offer a Global Health Fellowship, a two-year advanced training program in global health for emergency physicians.

-Our fellows spend nine months or more in a GHRF location performing clinical care, educating, and conducting research.
+Our fellows spend 7.5-12 months at one of our priority partnership locations performing clinical care, educating, and conducting research.
 Additionally, they will earn a master of science in global health, and serve as an emergency medicine faculty member while at Duke.

-View this video featuring Duke Emergency Medicine Global Health Director Catherine Lynch discussing traffic injuries in the developing world.
+View this video featuring Duke Emergency Medicine Global Health Program Director Catherine Staton discussing traffic injuries in the developing world.

-View the video below to hear our current Global Health Fellow, Elizabeth Krebs, MD, discuss her work on traumatic brain injury in Rwanda.
+View the video below to hear a former Global Health Fellow, Elizabeth Krebs, MD, discuss her work on traumatic brain injury in Rwanda.